anathonous/almalinux-usask/README.md

 This makes everything you do extremely containerize and reproducible.

 ## Recommended hardware
-Used Thinkpad X1 Carbon Gen 8 and Up
+Used Thinkpad X1 Carbon Gen 8 and Up<br>
 Used Thinkpad P1 Gen 2 and Up